 Session chair – Associate Professor Annette Schmiede: What is value-based care?
 Click here to watch an introduction to the session.

-- Professor Paul Glasziou: Reducing overdiagnosis and overtreatment – the roles of health professionals and consumers.
+- Professor Paul Glasziou AO: Reducing overdiagnosis and overtreatment – the roles of health professionals and consumers.
 Watch Professor Glasziou’s presentation here.

 - Professor Tony Scott: Incentivising value – what payment models are needed?
 Watch Professor Scott’s presentation here.